-In early 2020, during the COVID-19 pandemic response phase, ECU migrated all its teaching to online delivery and transitioned most staff to remote working for an extended period of time, a significant whole-of-University effort within a short timeframe.
-Like all universities, ECU continues to monitor, assess, and respond to the financial impacts of the decline in international student enrolments and changing domestic demand.
+In early 2020, during the COVID-19 pandemic response phase, ECU migrated all its teaching to online delivery and transitioned most staff to remote working, a significant whole-of-University effort within a short timeframe.
+Like all universities, ECU continues to monitor, assess, and respond to the financial impacts of the decline of international student enrolments and changing domestic demand.
 Australian Government funding to universities for teaching and research will likely remain constrained in the medium-term as government responds to employment, public health, environment, and economic priorities.

 ECU has weathered these challenges through a range of sensible financial measures, mindful of ongoing restrictions impacting its campuses, students, and staff in 2022.
+A voluntary early retirement scheme was launched in October 2021 to mitigate the financial challenges of COVID-19.
 A strategic workforce committee has overseen all ECU recruitments throughout the pandemic, removing the authority to appoint staff at School and Service Centre level.

-While progress had been made across the majority of the ASBAP items, some actions have not been fully achieved, causing deviation from the original timeframes.
+While progress had been made across the majority of the ASBAP items, some actions have not been fully achieved, causing deviation from original timeframes.
 This has been a result of resourcing issues, competing priorities due to the pandemic and subsequent changes in organisational structure.

 ECU will continue to address persistent barriers to gender quality at the University.
-A new full-time and ongoing role entitled: Program Manager - Athena Swan was approved in 2020, reflecting the imperative for committed and dedicated resourcing to the ongoing work for Athena Swan.
+A new full time and ongoing role entitled: Program Manager - Athena Swan was approved in 2020, reflecting the imperative for committed and dedicated resourcing to the ongoing work for Athena Swan.